code2k13/emoji_vid_gen/README.md

 Audio: people applauding sound
 🎤: "Correct!
 It's a tie!
 You both did great!
 Thanks for playing the Emoji Quiz Showdown!"
 ```

+### The Narrator
+The emoji '🎙️' is reserved as narrator.
+Using it at start of line will cause the system to only generated sound and not output any image on background.

 ## Seeding character images
 Sometimes you may not want to use emojis as characters in your video.
 In such cases you can use *seed_character.py* tool as follows